How Much Do Termite Treatments and Fumigation Cost?

 Bait

-Bait treatments take less time to put in place but take longer to eradicate the insects.
-The amount of termiticide in baits is less than it is with a liquid treatment.
+Bait treatments take less time to put in place but longer to eradicate the insects.
+The amount of termiticide in baits is less than with a liquid treatment.
 Before placing bait, the technician may need to treat active infestations with smaller amounts of liquid pesticides to get ahead of the problem.
 Baiting will require maintenance to ensure it keeps working by providing residual control.

 Liquid Termite Treatments

-Liquid treatment takes more time and requires more termiticide, but it tends to work faster, and maintenance is not required after the treatment is applied.
+Liquid treatment takes more time and requires more termiticide, but it tends to work faster, and maintenance isn't required after the treatment is applied.
 The liquid barrier in the soil controls termites until it breaks down, or until an activity such as altering the soil disturbs it.
 Liquid treatment works well when there are subterranean termites.

 Fumigation